 Crying is normal in babies.
-At six to eight weeks, babies normally cry for two to three hours a day.
-But babies with colic will cry inconsolably for more than three hours at a time on at least three days each week, and this cycle tends to last for more than three weeks
+At 6 to 8 weeks, babies normally cry for 2 to 3 hours a day.
+But babies with colic cry inconsolably for more than 3 hours on more than 3 days of the week.
+The crying is often worse in the evenings.

-Colic usually begins within the first few weeks of life and peaks at around six to eight weeks.
-It often stops by the time the baby is four months old, and by six months at the latest.
+Colic usually begins within the first few weeks of life and peaks at around 6 to 8 weeks.
+It often stops by the time the baby is 4 months old, and by 6 months at the latest.